sinool/Network-Vu-Meter/README.md

 <h1>NOTES</h1>

-although its a easy code  by it can be more intresting to have a android app or reacting to microphone ( i use *listen to this device* option in windows) and ...
+although it's an easy code but it can be more intresting to have an android app or reacting to microphone ( i use "*listen to this device*" option in windows) and ...

 <h1>SAMPLES</h1>